DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/index.rst

 This page describes what are DIRAC pilots, and how they work.
 To know how to develop DIRAC pilots, please refer to the Developers documentation

-The current production version of pilots are sometimes dubbed as "Pilots 2.0", or "the pilots to fly in all the skies".
+Since version v7r0, the production version of pilots are dubbed as "Pilot3", still "the pilots to fly in all the skies".

-It's in pre-production a new generation of pilots, dubbed "Pilots 3".
-Pilots3 become, from version v6r20 of DIRAC, optional.
-Pilots3 development is done in the separate repository from that of DIRAC: https://github.com/DIRACGrid/Pilot The definitions that follow in this page are still valid for Pilots3.
+Pilot3 development is done in the separate repository from that of DIRAC: https://github.com/DIRACGrid/Pilot The definitions that follow in this page are still valid for Pilots3.
-Some specific information about Pilots3 can be found in the next sections.
+Some specific information about Pilot3 can be found in the next section (:ref:`pilot3`).